 - You can use your HSA on qualified expenses, even if you change to a different health plan or change employers.
 The money stays with you.

-- If you contribute to an HSA, you can’t participate in a health care flexible spending account, like the one offered through TexFlex.
-You can enroll in a special type of TexFlex account called a limited flexible spending account (LFSA) and use the account for qualified vision and dental expenses.
+- If you contribute to an HSA, you can’t participate in a health care flexible spending account (FSA), like the one offered through TexFlex.
+If you’re an active employee, you can enroll in a special type of TexFlex account called a limited-purpose FSA and use the account for qualified vision and dental expenses.

 - You can make and/or get tax-free contributions to your HSA – up to a certain amount set by the Internal Revenue Service (IRS) each year.*

 - The State of Texas will contribute pre-tax dollars to your account every month, if you’re an eligible member.

 - If you’re an active employee, you can sign into your ERS OnLine account or work with your benefits coordinator to have pre-tax contributions taken from your paycheck.
 (Please make sure your contributions plus any made by the State of Texas or someone else don’t go over the annual maximum set by the IRS.)

 - You can also make post-tax contributions directly to your account, and claim the contributions later on your tax return.

 - You have access only to the money that’s actually in your HSA.
 You won’t have access to any money that’s been pledged to be deposited in the future.

 - Any unused money in your HSA will carry over from one year to the next, so you won’t lose money in your account at the end of the year.

 Visit the website for Optum Bank, administrator of Consumer Directed HealthSelect HSAs.

 Family account (member + one or more dependents)